The browser you are using is not supported. Please consider using a modern browser.

 Despite an increased presence of military personnel and consular officials at the airport in Kabul, evacuations have not reached the estimated capacity of 5,000 to 9,000 people per day as outlined by Pentagon officials.
 To date, the Biden administration has failed to publicly communicate destinations for Special Immigrant Visas (SIV) applicants, Priority 1 (P-1) refugees, and Priority 2 (P-2) refugees, nor has it specified how it will assure and uphold humane conditions and legal rights of those evacuated.

-The following is a statement by Krish O’Mara Vignarajah, president and CEO of Lutheran Immigration and Refugee Service, a national refugee resettlement agency assisting in the relocation and resettlement of Afghan allies and refugees:
+The following is a statement by Krish O’Mara Vignarajah, president and CEO of Global Refuge, a national refugee resettlement agency assisting in the relocation and resettlement of Afghan allies and refugees:

 “The administration’s immediate priority must be a drastic increase in evacuation flights, whether they are military or commercial.
 There is no excuse for even a single empty seat when tens of thousands of lives are on the line.
 At the same time, it must leverage every possible means to secure safe passage for all those who wish to flee to reach the airport.
 At this juncture, one misstep in the streets of Kabul could be a literal death sentence.